Tigrex1997/Cheetah-Software/README.md

 ### Data Processing
 1. LCM Usage:\
 Use LCM (https://lcm-proj.github.io/) to connect the control interface to the actual mini cheetah hardware, and also as a debugging tool when running the simulator.
 The `make_types.sh` script runs an LCM tool to generate C++ header files for the LCM data types.
 When the simulator is running, you can run `scripts/launch_lcm_spy.sh` to open the LCM spy utility, which shows detailed information from the simulator and controller.
 You can click on data streams to plot them, which is nice for debugging.
 There is also a tool called lcm-logger which can save LCM data to a file.
+2. Convert LCM files to MAT files:
+   1) Follow the instructions in the README.md under `/scripts/lcm-log2smat` and install `lcm-log2smat` (Remember to install LCM and this using the same python version, otherwise errors may show up);
+   2) Build a folder named `LogData` under the `/scripts` folder, build the corresponding subfolders as you want and then put the `.lcm` files under the subfolders for further conversions;
+   3) Under the `/scripts` folder, open the terminal and use the command:\
+`bash log_convert.sh LogData/xxxxxx.xx LogData/Outputs/xxxxxx.mat`.

+### Solutions to errors
+1. Problem: `Cannot open /dev/ttyUSB0: Permission denied` in the simulation.\
+  Solution:
+    1) Open a terminal and run the following commands:\
+    `sudo su`\
+    `//type your password`\
+    `cd /`\
+    `cd dev`\
+    `chown username ttyUSB0`
+    2) Keep the terminal running when you are running the simulation.